CleasbyCode/pdvzip/README.md

 **Pleaese note that the compatible sites listed above, could stop working at anytime if the platform maintainers
 decide to tighten their image format rules, resulting in the embedded data no longer being preserved.
 Also be aware that **pdvzip** ouputs a ***PNG-ZIP*** polyglot image that is not a "*fully compliant **PNG** file*".
-This should still work most of the time, although it's possible that stricter **PNG** utils displays errors and/or refuse to use the image.*
+This should still work most of the time, although stricter **PNG** utils may refuse to use the image.*

 ![Demo Image](https://github.com/CleasbyCode/pdvzip/blob/main/demo_image/pdvimg_21365.png)
  ***{Image Credit:*** [***@xhbaolxo*** ](https://twitter.com/xhbaolxo/status/1732200144857420104)***}***